Dynamical Tidal Response of Schwarzschild Black Holes: Conclusions

 There are a number of future directions suggested by this study that it would be interesting to pursue.
 Perhaps the most obvious would be to extend the computation done here to general $\ell$ and (relatedly) to higher dimension.
 In principle there are only technical complications to doing so, and it would be very interesting to see if the patterns seen in the four-dimensional case survive there.
-Relatedly, one could carry out the computation of dynamical responses to external electromagnetic fields and consider the generalization to charged black hole responses.
+Relatedly, one could compute dynamical responses to external electromagnetic fields, and consider the generalization to charged black hole responses.
 Perhaps the most phenomenologically interesting generalization would be to compute the full dynamical Love numbers for a spinning Kerr black hole.
-To do this, the main advances required are technical.
-In particular, re-summing and regulating gravitational effects in the EFT is most simply done in dimensional regularization, but gravitational couplings to spinning black holes in higher dimensions are somewhat complicated.
-At leading order, we can extract a Kerr black hole's dynamical Love number from those of a Schwarzschild black hole by exploiting the fact that a Kerr black hole is a spinning Schwarzschild black hole.
-The coordinate transformation between the (rotating) black hole's rest frame and the laboratory frame captures the leading-in-spin effect (much in the same way that a Kerr black hole's zero frequency dissipation is related to the finite frequency Schwarzschild dissipation)~\cite{Goldberger:2020fot,Glazer:2024eyi}.
-Nevertheless the computation of the full response for Kerr is a problem that we hope to return to.
+The main advances required are technical.
+In particular, resumming and regulating gravitational effects in the EFT is simplest in dimensional regularization, but gravitational couplings to spinning black holes in higher dimensions are complicated.
+At leading order, we can extract a Kerr black hole's dynamical Love number by exploiting the fact that a Kerr black hole is a spinning Schwarzschild black hole.
+The coordinate transformation between the (rotating) black hole's rest frame and the laboratory frame captures the leading-in-spin effect (similar to how a Kerr black hole's zero frequency dissipation is related to the finite frequency Schwarzschild dissipation~\cite{Goldberger:2020fot,Glazer:2024eyi}).
+The computation of the full response for Kerr is a problem that we hope to return to.

 One of the most compelling reasons to study the material properties of black holes is that these quantities are in principle measurable.
 However, there is a practical consideration of understanding how the dynamical Love numbers actually enter into gravitational waveforms, which it would be nice to study in more detail (see~\cite{Chakraborty:2025wvs} for a recent analysis).